Mobutu001/Ecommerce-PowerBI-Analysis/README.md

 The dataset was analysed using SQL and visualised in Power BI to uncover trends in revenue, customer behaviour, logistics performance, and shopping patterns.

+---

 ## Project Workflow

 1. Data Extraction and Exploration using SQL
 2. Data Cleaning and Transformation
 3. KPI Development using DAX
 4. Data Modelling in Power BI
-5. Dashboard Design and Visualization
+5. Dashboard Design and Visualisation
 6. Business Insight Generation
 7. Business Recommendations

+---

 ## Business Questions